This tutorial will help you compute run and interpret a Mann-Kendall trend test on a time series in Excel using XLSTAT.

 Interpreting the results of a Mann-Kendall test

 The first output displays the descriptive statistics of the series followed by results of the test.
-In this example, we consider the fact that our time series are seasonal with a seasonality of 12 months.
-The seasonal Mann-Kendall test takes into account the 12-month seasonality and tests whether there is a trend not due to seasonality.
+In this example, we consider the fact that our time series are characterized by a seasonality of 12 months.
+The seasonal Mann-Kendall test will tell us whether there is a trend not due to seasonality.
+The p-value (<0,0001) shows that the null hypothesis is rejected thus we may suggest that there is a significant trend in our time series when we take into account the 12-month seasonality.